TrentD815/combined-git-contributions-chart/README.md

 - More info is required to pull all your contributions (as opposed to just needing your GitHub username previously)
 - It's not persistent since it's just a one time generator like the original project this was forked from

 ## Requirements
 ### For GitHub
 - A valid GitHub account.
 - Open activity in setting (`Settings` > `Public profile` > `Contributions & Activity`).
-  - [ ] Make profile private and hide activity
+  - `Make profile private and hide activity` should be unchecked

 ### For Bitbucket
 - A valid Bitbucket account
+- Your username (for authentication)
+- Your display name (for filtering commits)
-- Your username and a pre-generated app password with the correct permissions
+- A pre-generated app password with the correct permissions.
+See [this](https://support.atlassian.com/bitbucket-cloud/docs/create-an-app-password/) link for how to create an app password
+  - Note: The app password must have `REPO_READ` permission for the specified repositories
-- The name of your project and the name of your repo slug(s)
+- The name of your workspace and repository names

 ### Future Integrations:
 - Gitlab, AWS Code Commit, & Azure DevOps

 ## Install and run locally
-- Install the packages using [NPM](https://nodejs.org/en/):
+- Install the packages using NPM:
 ```$ npm install```
 - Then run locally using:
 ```$ npm run dev```